Ruth Olay: Career

-While gigging at the Little Club, Olay was approached by Bill Burton, who managed, among others, Jimmy Dorsey and Dick Haymes, and soon got her big break when Burton booked her an emergency gig at the Avant Garde Club in replacement of Billie Holiday, who had fallen ill.
+While gigging at the Little Club, Ruth was approached by Bill Burton, who managed, among others, Jimmy Dorsey and Dick Haymes, and soon got her big break when Burton booked her an emergency gig at the Avant Garde Club in replacement of Billie Holiday, who had fallen ill.
 This developed into a headline run, along with Shelley Berman, Matt Dennis Trio and Lenny Bruce.
 A regular at the club was arranger Pete Rugolo, who A&R'ed for Mercury Records.

 Her first LP on Mercury OLAY!
 The New Sound of Ruth Olay in 1958 was followed by a guest vocalist spot on Jack Paar's Tonight Show.
 She became the "Singing Sensation of the Jack Paar Show" during Paar's stint, and also appeared later on Johnny Carson's watch, the latter time backed by Duke Ellington.
 Subsequent appearances included Jerry Fielding's TV show, and with Merv Griffin, Jackie Gleason and Steve Allen.
 In 1961, Olay found time to play the role of Julie in Lewis & Young's production of Show Boat.

 For the second LP Easy Living on Mercury in 1959, Olay was set up with Jerry Fielding whose credits included arranging with big bands such as those of Kay Kyser, Claude Thornhill, Jimmie Lunceford, Tommy Dorsey, Charlie Barnet, and Les Brown.
 LP's followed on diverse labels after Olay's departure from Mercury and she continued nightclub appearances and TV shows well into the 1960s (e.g.: Sue Rainey on KTLA June 11, 1965).
 After spending some time performing in Europe where the popularity of American jazz persisted Olay returned to the US and gradually phased into retirement and withdrew from singing altogether.